 - gently guide your affected toe back to a more natural position, improving alignment, balance and gait

 - create a barrier between your bunion and the brutal friction that your footwear creates

-For additional information on the bunion treatment options offered at Active Foot Care Clinic and Orthotic Centre's Brantford and Hamilton locations, please contact us today!
+For additional information on the bunion treatment options offered at Active Foot Care Clinic and Orthotic Centre in Brantford, please contact us today!